msalemor/iothub-commander/README.md

 # Azure IoT Hub<br/>Improved Developer experience

-This .NET solution implements a Backend and Console applications that can create, run, and update simulated Azure IoT devices registered in Azure IoT Hub.
-It is designed to decrease the developer experience to work with actual devices.
+This .NET solution implements a `IoTCommander.Backend` and `IoTCommander.Console` applications that can create, run, and update simulated Azure IoT devices registered in Azure IoT Hub.
+It is designed to decrease the development experience in working with actual devices.

+## Devices

+## Device Interface - `IIoTDevice`

+## `SimilatedDevice.cs` - Class

+## Simulated Device List

+- Light
+- Garage
+- Lock
+- Swith
+- TV
+- Thermostat

+**Note:** More can be added by implementing the interface.

 ## Device Registration